AliKelDev/Alikel-Linkgen/README.md

 -   **Multi-Role Support:** Tailored workflows for Sales Teams, Recruiters, and Job Seekers.
 -   **Bulk Company Link Generation:** Generate targeted Sales Navigator searches for dozens of companies simultaneously.
 -   **Bulk Person Name Search:** Generate Sales Navigator searches for specific individuals by name, optionally filtering by a common company.
+-   **Combined Person Search:** Generate a single bulk search link using `OR` logic to find any of the entered individuals at once.
 -   **AI-Powered Assistant (Kei):** Get domain validation help, strategy planning, company analysis, and outreach advice.
 -   **Domain Checker Tool:** Visual grid preview and list view for validating company domain variations.
 -   **Company Size Buckets:** Classify companies with customizable size thresholds and manage these buckets.